 30. Licensee to provide licence to Commission on amendment and transfer

-(1) An application for approval of a transfer a licence, water entitlement or agreement referred to in clause 30 of Schedule 1 to the Act under clause 32 of that schedule, is to be accompanied by each licence relevant to the transfer.
+(1) An application for approval of a transfer a licence, water entitlement or agreement referred to in clause 30 of Schedule 1 to the Act under clause 32 of that Schedule, is to be accompanied by each licence relevant to the transfer.

 (2) An application for the amendment of a licence under clause 23 of Schedule 1 to the Act is to be accompanied by the licence.